LaAntipoda/lumpers-vs-splitters/README.md

 ```

 ### Additional info
-This proyect was executed in a potatoe connected with a aaa battery
+This proyect was executed in a potatoe connected with an aaa battery
 - Personal Laptop
 - Linux Mint 21.1
 - CPU: Intel Core i3-1005G1